shy2net/nodejs-angular-starter/README.md

 On each call to the controller function we provide the params obtained from the request and then we call the `next(data?: any)` method in order to let the postResponseMiddleware handle the data and send it back to the client.

-For example, let's look at the test eaxmple.
+Let's look at the test example.

 routes.ts: